 Recently designated the world’s first ‘National Park City’, it is indisputable that Londoners live in one of the world’s greenest cities.
-With recent Government guidelines meaning our shops and restaurants are closed for November, if you’re a city-dweller you can still visit central London in a different way.
-Wrap up and make the most of being outdoors by taking a stroll around the city’s quieter streets.
+So why not explore central London in a different way - make the most of being outdoors by taking the time to explore the city’s quieter streets.

 To inspire and guide you, we wanted to share suggested walking routes to and from our destination; with simple routes from some of London’s most-used stations as starting points leading you to the heart of the West End in a safe way, so you can walk from your neighbourhood to ours.